Our Story

 Where We Fish

-We fish most of the coast of British Columbia.
-Having a freezer boat lets us go to where we think the best fishing will be.
-Most years, we fish for prawns at the north end of Vancouver Island and in central coast inlets.
+We fish along the north coast of Haida Gwaii up to the border with SE Alaska.
+Having a freezer boat lets us go to where we think the best fishing will be and preserve the fish at its freshest after harvesting.
+We are usually gone for the summer salmon season from July to the end of August.

 What Do We Fish and Have for the CSF?

-• Available annually as shares:
+Available annually as shares:

 How We Store Our Catch